puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

     mkdir -p profile/manifests

 We'll begin by creating a pair of profiles related to the Pasture application.
-The profile for the application server will use a conditional statement manage two different configurations: a 'large' deployment that connects to an external database, and a 'small' deployment that makes use of the default SQLite database.
+The profile for the application server will use a conditional statement to manage two different configurations: a 'large' deployment that connects to an external database, and a 'small' deployment that makes use of the default SQLite database.
 A second profile will manage the PostgreSQL database that backs the